Exploring the sequence length bottleneck in the Transformer for Image Captioning: Introduction

 \section{Introduction}

 The Image Captioning problem aims to provide natural language descriptions to images in an automated manner.
 It's a challenging task that requires both scenery comprehension as well as language understanding.
-Early approaches relied on statistical and graph based methods \cite{mitchell2012midge, kulkarni2013babytalk}, later with the advent of Neural Networks, models were able to extract richer visual features and deal with the text generation following an Encoder-Decoder structure \cite{anderson2018bottom, vinyals2015show, xu2015show, karpathy2015deep}, using CNN architectures for the first part \cite{ren2015faster, szegedy2015going} and RNNs for the latter \cite{hochreiter1997long, cho2014learning}.
+Early approaches relied on statistical and graph based methods \cite{mitchell2012midge, kulkarni2013babytalk}, later with the advent of Neural Networks, models were able to extract richer visual features and deal with the text generation following an encoder-decoder structure \cite{anderson2018bottom, vinyals2015show, xu2015show, karpathy2015deep}, using CNN based architectures for the first part \cite{ren2015faster, szegedy2015going} and RNNs for the latter \cite{hochreiter1997long, cho2014learning}.
 Such framework were improved dramatically with the introduction of the Attention mechanism \cite{bahdanau2014neural, luong2015effective} which enabled a more effective connection between the two structures.

-The Self-Attention method consists of extending the application of the Attention to the encoding and decoding layers as well, introducing the first Fully Attentive model in the Transformer \cite{vaswani2017attention} which achieved the best performances in plenty of sequence modeling problems among stateless models \cite{gehring2017convolutional, vaswani2017attention}.
-The latters, opposed to the stateful networks, accelerate the training phase by enabling a parallel training phase over the time axis.
-This desirable property consequently allows a faster progress in the research area.
-Nonetheless, both recurrent and fully attentive blocks are often combined in hybrid architectures in Image Captioning and other fields \cite{chen2018best, pan2020x, huang2019attention, hao2019modeling} and perform on par if not better than the single approach ones.
+The Self-Attention method consists of applying the Attention to the encoding and decoding layers as well, introducing the first Fully Attentive model in the Transformer \cite{vaswani2017attention} which achieved the best performances in plenty of sequence modeling problems among stateless models \cite{gehring2017convolutional, vaswani2017attention}.
+Both recurrent and fully attentive blocks are often combined in hybrid architectures in Image Captioning and other fields \cite{chen2018best, pan2020x, huang2019attention, hao2019modeling} and perform on par if not better than the single approach ones.

 In this work, we present an additional method in addition to the three currently most popular choices of convolutional, recurrent and attentive methods.
-In particular, we explore the possibility of improving performances by working with a different sequence length compared to the input one.
+In particular, we explore the possibility of improving performances by working with a different sequence length compared to the one provided by the input.
 At the same time, we address the problem of the computational expenses by designing formulation that mitigates the cost of a possible increased sequence length (the method can reduce the length as well).